iltommi/qdb-documentation/source/api/time_series.rst

 Time series
 =================

-.. cpp:namespace:: qdb
 .. highlight:: python

 .. warning::
     Time series is a feature under development.
+Backward compatibility is not 100% guaranteed.

 .. testsetup:: *